Volunteer with Children in Mongolia

 As a Projects Abroad Care volunteer in Mongolia, you can provide disadvantaged children with the emotional support they desperately need.
 To volunteer, you do not need any qualifications or experience and we welcome all volunteers, as long as you have energy, enthusiasm, and compassion.
 Whether you are a gap year student, a professional on a career break, or retired, you can make a difference in Mongolia.

 Much of the Mongolian population lives below the poverty line and many families struggle just to get by.
 It is quite common, especially in the capital Ulaanbaatar, to see children who have been abandoned.
-The children in Mongolian orphanages and care centers might be regarded as the lucky ones but these centers are often overstretched.
+The children in Mongolian care centers might be regarded as the lucky ones but these centers are often overstretched.
 Basic resources are limited and staff may not have the time to provide the individual attention that all children require.
 This is where your efforts as a volunteer will make a hugely positive impact.

 Projects Abroad works with a variety of care placements throughout Ulaanbaatar, normally within walking distance or a short bus journey from your accommodation.
 As a Care volunteer, you will work to relieve the workload of the local staff and support them while you care for the children.
 You will also be adding to the children's quality of life in many different ways.